Lifenity

 What if I am found to be positive for BRCA mutation?

-A person having a positive pathogenic mutation in the BRCA gene typically undergoes more frequent screening for breast cancer, usually mammogram and MSI every year.
-There is even evidence that some women with BRCA gene mutations and a strong family history of cancer decide to undergo preventive mastectomies and oophorectomies (removal of ovaries) to reduce their future risk of developing cancer.
+A person having a positive pathogenic mutation in BRCA gene typically undergo more frequent screening for breast cancer, usually mammogram and MSI every year.
+There are even evidences, Some women with BRCA gene mutations and a strong family history of cancer decide to undergo preventive mastectomies and oophorectomies (removal of ovaries) to reduce their future risk of developing cancer.
 This was very well noticed during Angelina Jolie’s decision on her mastectomy.
 With her public noticed awareness for BRCA positive condition (3).

 What technique is best for testing?